prateekmedia/budgie-clipboard-applet/README.md

 - [x] Private mode option that let's you copy/select anything without saving it to Clipboard manager
 - [x] Edit mode option that let's you remove any content from Clipboard manager
 - [x] Save up to 100 Clips
-- [x] Scrollable Clipboard, so that multiple clips doesnt occupy whole screen.
+- [x] Scrollable Clipboard, so that multiple clips doesn't occupy whole screen.
 - [x] Search as you type to find the clip that you want
 - [x] Minimal Interface
 - [x] Option to restore defaults if you have messed up some of the settings.

 ## CONTRIBUTION
 -  Pull requests are welcome that solve [TODO](#todo) or add any useful feature / solves any bug
--  If you have any issue then you can {report it here}(https://github.com/prateekmedia/budgie-clipboard-applet/issues)
+-  If you faced any issue related to this applet then you can simply report it using `Issues` tab.

 ## Dependencies for Building from source